Cabinet Makers and Asbestos Exposure

 While cabinet makers were often exposed to asbestos in their own products, they also encountered asbestos in their work environment.
 Many cabinet makers completed their work directly on construction job sites rather than in a factory or shop setting.

-Cabinet makers often inhaled asbestos dust from common construction materials, such as:
+Cabinet makers often inhaled asbestos dust from:

 - Drywall and other wallboard products including adhesives and joint tape

 - Insulation used in walls as well as kitchen and bathroom pipes

 - Roof shingles and roofing paper

 - Masonry mortar dust and other asbestos cement products